 DONVAN: And Ray also raises the point if you're having these feelings not to wait, and I'm just - isn't it difficult to know - go ahead, Ray.

-RAY: It's human nature, especially I believe it's gender bias, but it's human nature, usually allows us to procrastinate.
+RAY: It's human nature, especially - I believe it's gender-biased, but it's human nature, usually allows us to procrastinate.